Take olsalazine tablets or capsules with a meal or after a snack.

 |Available as||Capsules and tablets|

 Ulcerative colitis causes inflammation of the large intestine.
-This leads to problems such as ulceration and bleeding, and causes symptoms of abdominal pain and diarrhoea.
+This can lead to damage to the lining of your intestine (ulceration) and bleeding, and causes symptoms of tummy (abdominal) pain and diarrhoea.

 Before taking olsalazine